aarondodds1995/Aarondodds1995/README.md

 Here is a fully functional multi-page digital diary built with HTML, CSS, and JavaScript.
 Entries are saved persistently using `localStorage`.
+The app uses browser-based storage so that entries persist even after the page is closed.
 The technologies/code Used

 HTML5 – Semantic markup and page structure